Matthew Heimbach

-Matthew Warren Heimbach (born April 8, 1991) is an American white supremacist who advocated a neo-Nazi ideology.
-Heimbach now identifies as a National Bolshevik.
-Instead of supporting racist policies, Heimbach now claims that he advocates "proletarian internationalism and cross-racial solidarity against capitalism and its elites."
-He tried to form alliances between several far-right extremist groups.
+Matthew Warren Heimbach (born April 8, 1991) is an American white supremacist and National Bolshevik.
+He has attempted to form alliances between several far-right extremist groups.

+In May 2013, Heimbach and Matthew Parrott founded the Traditionalist Youth Network, which later morphed into the Traditionalist Worker Party (TWP), which ceased operation in March 2018.
 In 2018, Heimbach briefly served as community outreach director for the National Socialist Movement (NSM).
-He founded the Traditionalist Worker Party (TWP), which ceased operation in March 2018 until early 2020 when Heimbach and Matthew Parrott once again began collaborating on projects such as the "prisoner aid organization", which was known as the Global Minority Initiative while they were also publicly discussing a relaunching of the Traditionalist Worker Party.
+In early 2020, Heimbach and Parrott once again began collaborating on projects such as the Global Minority Initiative, a "prisoner aid organization", and they publicly discussed a relaunching of the Traditionalist Worker Party.

-Prior to his arrest, Heimbach had assembled a community of neo-Nazis and anti-Jewish conspiracy theorists in a Paoli, Indiana trailer park.
+On March 13, 2018, Heimbach was arrested in Paoli, Indiana, on charges of domestic battery arising from a domestic dispute.
+Before his arrest, Heimbach had assembled a community of neo-Nazis and anti-Jewish conspiracy theorists in a Paoli, Indiana trailer park.
 Heimbach was considered the leader of this community, and he had received media attention for his role in this regard, but he lost credibility following his arrest in 2018.

 Heimbach is a defendant in the Sines v.
 Kessler lawsuit which was filed by Integrity First for America, the lawsuit claims that he and other organizers of the 2017 Unite the Right white supremacist rally in Charlottesville, Virginia, "planned and promoted violence against [a] protected group."

 In 2016, in response to his racist beliefs and his violent actions, Heimbach was excommunicated from the Eastern Orthodox Church.

-As of 2020, Heimbach said he was "pulling back" from white nationalism, later describing himself as a "pro-white" National Bolshevik.
-In 2021, in support of his claim that he was focusing on issues of economic class rather than issues of race, Heimbach told reporters that he was "no longer dwelling on black and white but the 'green' that separates us."

 Early life, education, and family

-Heimbach was born in Poolesville, Maryland.
+Heimbach was born in Poolesville, Maryland, a small rural town in Montgomery County.
 Heimbach's parents, Karl and Margaret Heimbach, are public school teachers whose political affiliation he describes as Mitt Romney-style Republicans.
 Heimbach says his views on race and immigration were formed early on by the writings of Pat Buchanan, especially his book The Death of the West, and particularly Buchanan's paleoconservative writing in American Renaissance.
 As early as his entrance to college, Towson University, he had begun to take in the writings of Jared Taylor, a self-described "race realist".

-In 2013 Heimbach received a Bachelor of Science in History from Towson University.

 Heimbach met his former wife Brooke at an American Renaissance conference.